 While addiction to other drugs reduce the quality of life, and can be associated with the same oral manifestations as meth, methamphetamine appears to be especially virulent in this respect.

 In medicine, the term “signs” means those things that the doctor or other people can see, feel, hear or smell, while the term “symptoms” refers to things the patient can sense and are not necessarily apparent to the doctor or other people.
 In other words, signs are objective, while symptoms are subjective.
 Some of the signs of meth mouth are visible in the photograph above, while others are not visible in the image.
 The objective signs include:

-Methamphetamines are in a class of drugs which are termed "central nervous system stimulants".
-This places them in the same class as cocaine, PCP, ecstasy and other drugs which cause people to feel more awake and stimulated.
+Methamphetamines are in a class of drugs which are termed “central nervous system stimulants”.
+This places them in the same class as cocaine, PCP, ecstasy and the newest scourge on the markets, “Bath Salts”.
+This classification of drugs causes people to feel more awake and stimulated.
 The difference is that Meth is like these other drugs on steroids!
 Methamphetamines cause the following effects on the human body: